evetion/GeoArrays.jl/README.md

 ### Profile
 You can sample the values along a line in a GeoArray with `profile(ga, linestring)`.
 The linestring can be any geometry that supports [GeoInterface.jl](https://github.com/JuliaGeo/GeoInterface.jl/).

+## Alternatives
+GeoArrays.jl was written to quickly save a geospatial Array to disk.
+Its functionality mimics `rasterio` in Python.
+If one requires more features---such as rasterization or zonal stats---which also work on NetCDF files, [Rasters.jl](https://github.com/rafaqz/Rasters.jl/) is a good alternative.
+Its functionality is more like `(rio)xarray` in Python.